 Creating a design guidelines handbook for property owners in the Reserve would provide a moderate, long-term benefit by educating existing and new homeowners on design and siting principles.
 Developing a viewshed map would also be a minor to moderate benefit and could be a useful tool to acquire voluntary conservation easements from willing sellers.
-Development of clustering provisions would be helpful in guiding future development to preserve open space.
+Development of clustering provisions and an county overlay zone would be helpful inguiding future development to preserve open space.
 Some minor adverse impacts could result if property owners view these actions as potential threats to their private property.

-The effects of proposed actions under this topic heading would not result in an impairment of NPS-owned resources or values.
+The effects of proposed actions under this topic heading would not result in an impairment of Reserve resources or values.